Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Stabilizers of collections of -splittings and associated canonical splittings

 \begin{prop} There exists a bound, depending only on the rank of the free group $F_N$, on the length of any chain

 of subgroups of $\IA$ such that $H_1$ (hence every $H_i$) fixes no non-trivial free splitting of $F_N$, and such that

 \end{prop}

 \begin{proof} Denote $U_i=\UZ_{H_i}$.
 For $j\geq i$, $U_j$ is an $H_i$-invariant $\Zmax$-splitting, so $U_i$ is compatible with $U_j$ by Proposition \ref{prop:carac_zmax}.
-By \cite[Proposition A.17]{GL-jsj}, all the splittings $U_1,\dots,U_n$ have a common refinement $\hat U$, i.e.\ each $U_i$ can be obtained from $\hat U$ by collapsing some set of edges.
-Since there is a bound on the number of edges of a $\Zmax$-splitting of $F_N$, this gives a bound on the possible number of distinct trees $U_i$.
+Let $\hat U=U_1\vee\dots\vee U_n$ be the smallest common refinement of the splittings $U_1,\dots,U_n$ given by \cite[Proposition~A.26]{GL-jsj}, it is again a $\Zmax$ splitting.
+Each $U_i$ can be obtained from $\hat U$ by collapsing some set of edges.
+Since there is a bound on the number of edges of a $\Zmax$-splitting of $F_N$ (see for instance \cite{BF91}), this gives a bound on the number of edges of $\hat U$, and therefore a bound on the possible number of distinct trees $U_i$ (which are collapses of $\hat U$).
 If $U_i=U_j$ and if the set of flexible vertices of $U_i$ agrees with the set of flexible vertices of $U_j$, then $\ZmaxS^{H_i}=\ZmaxS^{H_j}$ by Proposition \ref{prop:carac_zmax}.
 The proposition follows. \end{proof}